Making a Referral

-Clinicians from Clinical Mental Health Services (AMHS & CAMHS) in Victoria are welcome to make direct referrals to Spectrum.
+Clinicians from Clinical Mental Health Services (AMHS & CAMHS) in Victoria are welcome to make direct referrals to Spectrum for consultation or treatment.

-Other statewide specialist mental health services in Victoria such as Forensicare, Victorian Aboriginal Health Service (Mental Health Program) and Victorian Dual Disability Service may refer to Spectrum for Assessments & Secondary Consultations.
+Other statewide specialist mental health services in Victoria such as Forensicare, Victorian Aboriginal Health Service (Mental Health Program) and Victorian Dual Disability Service may refer to Spectrum for assessments & secondary consultations.
+From 2015, the majority of Secondary consultation work will be provided by Telephone or Video Link.

 Who to refer